Tee-py/Forta-Bots/new-bot-detector/README.md

 ## Description

-This agent detects when there's a new agent deployed on FORTA-NETWORK.
+This Bot Detects when there's a new bot deployed by Nethermind Deployer Address.

 ## Supported Chains